Nicole Livingstone: Other roles

 At the time of her appointment to the board of Swimming Australia, Livingstone was also a member of the VicHealth and State Sports Centre Trust boards.

 Following her mother's death from ovarian cancer, Livingstone started Ovarian Cancer Australia and is currently the patron of the organisation.

 Personal life

-Livingstone was married to cyclist Clayton Stevenson, and is currently married to cinematographer Marty Smith.
+Livingstone was married to cyclist Clayton Stevenson, and is married to cinematographer Marty Smith.

 She has three children, twins Ella and Joshua in 2002, and a second son, Robinson in 2007.

 Her mother died from ovarian cancer, and both Livingstone and her sister have both tested positive for the BRCA2 gene.
 They have both had surgery to remove their ovaries.

 Her father died of prostate cancer in 2014.